 KEEP CALM AND CARRY ON

 Your baby may not take to weaning straight away, this is normal, and should be expected!
 Don’t give up, every taste and texture is new to them and it can take up to 20 exposures to a food before they readily accept it.
+We know it can be frustrating but any exposure to food – mashing, touching, throwing – is good!
+Think of it as fun exploration time – the more the mess, the better!

 BE FLEXIBLE

-Some babies may prefer to be spoon fed with purees, others may not and would prefer finger foods.
-Be flexible on your approach – even if you have your mind set.
+Some babies may prefer to be spoon-fed with purees, others may not and would prefer finger foods.
+Be flexible on your approach – even if you have your mindset.

 Most babies prefer a mixture of both which encourages good oral motor skills!
 The V&Me menu is perfect for this.